A Brief History of the Marque

 The firm was established by Elie Tendil in 1919 in Ales (Gard) where it built bicycles, and towards the end of the 1920s began building motorcycles using engines from Chaise, JAP and Moser.
 Their existing facilities proved too small for the planned expansion and during this period they moved 50km south to a larger factory in Nîmes.
 There they built their own frames and wheels, and had a paint shop and plating works.

-By the early 1960s competition was fierce from the larger French companies and Elie Tendil decided, in 1962, to cease manufacture.
+Competition from the larger French companies was fierce and Elie Tendil decided, in 1962, to cease manufacture.
 The workforce of 100 was, sadly, dismissed and activities were restricted to retail sales of Motoconfort.
 Members of the third generation of the family are still in the motorcycle business.

 1952 VMT1 123cc